 In this age of remote working, having and using a laptop is critical.
-It’s industry standard, for Graphic Designers to work on a Mac.
-This is Apple’s most powerful, largest and professional laptop to date.
-Not only do you look the part, you can walk the talk and perform any job needed without the computer crashing during presentations.
+It’s industry-standard, for Graphic Designers to work on a Mac.
+This is Apple’s most powerful, largest and most professional laptop to date.
+Not only do you look the part, but you can also walk the talk and perform any job needed without the computer crashing during presentations.

 The larger retina display screen is ideally suited to design work.
 The battery has the largest capacity ever, in a MacBook Pro. which is particularly impressive considering how powerful this computer is.

-Of course, you pay more for a Mac than the equivalent Windows, however your system will more likely perform better for longer, and not let you down for years to come.
-Owning a Mac is an investment to your business.
+Of course, you pay more for a Mac than the equivalent Windows, however, your system will more likely perform better for longer, and not let you down for years to come.
+Owning a Mac is an investment in your business.

-For when you want to base yourself in one place, and knuckle down on a project, a desktop computer comes handy.
+For when you want to base yourself in one place and knuckle down on a project, a desktop computer comes in handy.

 My Desktop of choice is the Apple 27-Inch MacBook Pro.
 The Retina screen is excellent.
-Who would have though apple would create a screen with one billion colours!
-With this computer your graphics will be super sharp.
+Who would have thought Apple would create a screen with one billion colours!
+With this computer, your graphics will be super sharp.

 Once you start working with two screens, it’s very difficult to switch back to just one.
 With two screens you can dedicate one to emails and finding certain files, and the other, to design on.
 The other monitor does not have to be an apple monitor for it to work.

-Adobe Cloud is the industry leading software that all designers must have to work on projects.
-It’s universally used, Adobe have pretty much monopolised the industry.
-In the past you would purchase the software as a one off payment, now you have to subscribe.
-There are many benefits with this subscription model, one having access to the huge library on fonts.
+Adobe Cloud is the industry-leading software that all designers must have to work on projects.
+It’s universally used, and Adobe has pretty much monopolised the industry.
+In the past you would purchase the software as a one-off payment, now you have to subscribe.
+There are many benefits with this subscription model, one having access to the huge library of fonts.

 Everybody has heard of Microsoft Office, and it’s a necessary software for all designers because briefs generally come in Microsoft Word format.
 Occasionally you may also have to take data from Excel for tables and charts.

 If you are a remote worker, travelling around the globe a VPN is essential.
-Especially if you’re travelling to countries such as China, that bock certain websites.
+Especially if you’re travelling to countries such as China, that blocks certain websites.

 Is a graphic design degree worth it?

-Anyone can learn graphic design from books and the internet.
+Anyone can learn graphic design from books and the internet while sitting in their bedroom.
 There are online courses on absolutely everything.
 So many designers are self-taught, which is amazing.
 But not everyone can learn this way.
-Designers generally prefer to be physically shown what to do and learn from in the moment expertise.
+Designers generally prefer to be physically shown what to do and learn from in-the-moment expertise.

-University courses in design are great for collaborating with other likeminded designers, as well as finding your individual identity and style of working.
+University courses in design are great for collaborating with other like-minded designers, as well as finding your individual identity and style of working.
 All University degrees in design cover a big spectrum of niches.
-As a design student you are able to explore all areas of design before you commit to a specialism which is needed to succeed as a top rated graphic designer in this day and age.
+As a design student, you are able to explore all areas of design before you commit to a specialism that is needed to succeed as a top-rated graphic designer in this day and age.

 Is graphic design in demand?

-There is always a demand for graphic designers, whether this be agency, freelance or in-house.
+There is a demand for graphic designers in all agency, freelance and in-house positions.
 Sometimes businesses don’t understand the importance of investing in graphic design or respect the job, which can make the job of a graphic designer extremely challenging.

 Always back yourself up and justify what you do.
 There are many companies and people that value design and the importance it carries.

 Many companies use Upwork to find designers.
 The platform is filled with on-demand creatives.
 Briefs from potential clients are formed daily.
-When working with clients on the Upwork platform, you can work from the comfort of your own home.
+When working with clients on freelancing platform, you can work from the comfort of your own home.

 Is graphic design art?

-Graphic design is an art form, however it’s usually more objective than subjective.
-Graphic design usually isn’t as expressive as traditional art, however it is inspired from art.
+Graphic design is an art form, however, it’s usually more objective than subjective.
+Graphic design usually isn’t as expressive as traditional art, however, it is inspired by art.
 Just like art; Graphic designers want a piece to have a certain look and feel while drawing out emotions from the viewer.

 Many designers become employed and start freelancing after they gain experience in the industry.
 It’s better to make mistakes and spend somebody else’s money before your own.